W

 Partnership starts where delivery comfort ends.

-If you don't own outcomes, you're not a partner.
+If you don't own outcomes, you're likely not a partner.

 You're just a very polite code vendor.